Community Blog

 Principles

-• Multi-Source Enrichment: Merge attributes from multiple sources into a single
+• Multi-Source Enrichment: Merge attributes from multiple sources into a single KV record.

-• Auditability: Track source-of-truth and last_updated timestamp for each
+• Auditability: Track source-of-truth and last_updated timestamps.

-• Graceful Degradation: Use fallback identifiers when primary is unavailable
+• Graceful Degradation: Use fallback identifiers when primary is unavailable.

 Asset and Identities Workflow 1.png